Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 I added the dependencies to the main project.
 2:29
 Had a bunch of erros that I solved fairly quickly.
 Thank Gof I can safely move on.
+2:36
+Updated the ViewMdoels refernces on all the pages.